darshit-shah/smartfilter/README.md

 ## What is node-cross-filter?

-node-cross-filter is a node module which works on the concept of [Crossfilter](http://square.github.io/crossfilter/).
+node-cross-filter works on the concept of very popular and efficient library called [Crossfilter](http://square.github.io/crossfilter/).

 Crossfilter works only after you transfer data from respective data-provider like some database to Crossfilter and is available in memory.
 On the other hand, node-cross-filter doesn't need raw-data at all.
 Instead it creates data-provider specific query and fetch result from it directly.